SAP-samples/teched2025-AD165/exercises/ex2/README.md

 By the end of this exercise, you will have:
 - Modified a **sample List card** in the Card Explorer,
-- Switched its data source,
+- Switched its data source to show a list of AI Agents published by SAP,
-- Seen your changes live in the **card preview**, and
+- Seen your changes live in the **card preview** as you make your changes, and
 - **Downloaded the card bundle** (`card.zip`) to your computer for use in the next exercises.

 ### What you’ll do (at a glance)